-Thank you for the opportunity to comment in support of H.627, An Act relative to the strengthening of financial literacy throughout the Commonwealth.
-We also lend our support to the several pieces of legislation before this Committee that calls for requiring financial literacy courses in our public schools and look forward to working with the Committee to craft legislation that would mandate such curriculum throughout school districts across the Commonwealth.
+Thank you for the opportunity to comment in support of S.752, An Act promoting financial literacy, wealth-building, and economic opportunity for all.
+We also lend our support to the several pieces of legislation before the Joint Committee on Education that calls for requiring financial literacy courses in our public schools and look forward to working with the Legislature to craft legislation that would mandate such curriculum throughout school districts across the Commonwealth.
 The Legislature has a unique opportunity to chart a new, successful course for our students across Massachusetts, and we believe that financial literacy education is key to unlocking that success.